SarahMHaigh/AuditoryInAutism/README.md

 ---------------------

-For access to data, see: https://osf.io/pnvay/
+For access to data, see: https://doi.org/10.17605/OSF.IO/PNVAY

 ---------------------

 Questions?
 Email shaigh at unr dot edu
+For more information, see: https://sarahmhaigh.github.io/